 • 1 teaspoon sugar

-• 1/2 the reserved tomato flesh
+• 1/2 the reserved tomato pulp

 • 1/2 teaspoon salt and ¼ teaspoon pepper, to season potatoes (adjust to taste)